moinwiki/moin/docs/devel/development.rst

 Writing tests
 -------------
-Writing tests with `py.test` is easy and low on overhead.
+Writing tests with `py.test` is easy and has little overhead.
 You basically just use `assert` statements.

-For more information, please read on there: http://pytest.org/ - but keep in mind that we currently still use **py.test 1.3.4**.
+For more information, please read http://pytest.org/ - but keep in mind that we currently still use **py.test 1.3.4**.

 Documentation